greghorne/gem_test/README.md

 #  THIS REPO IS PRACTICE FOR CREATING A GEM
-#  I will no be pushing the gem out to rubygems
+#  I will not be pushing the gem out to rubygems